armory/docs/content/en/docs/armory-platform-matrix.md

 [![Generally available](/images/ga.svg)]({{< ref "release-definitions#ga" >}}) ![Armory](/images/armory.svg)

-[Pipelines as Code]({{< ref "dinghy-enable" >}}) gives you the ability to manage your pipelines and their templates in source control by creating and maintaining `dinghyfiles` that contain JSON representations of pipelines.
+[Pipelines as Code]({{< ref "dinghy-enable" >}}) gives you the ability to manage your pipelines and their templates in source control by creating and maintaining `dinghyfiles` that contain text representations of pipelines.
 These files are then ingested by Armory to generate pipelines that your app devs can use to deploy their apps.

+**Templating languages**

+To create `dinghyfiles`, you can use one of the following templating languages:

+* HashiCorp Configuration Language (HCL)
+* JSON
+* YAML

-**Supported version control systems**
+**Version control systems**

 The following table lists the supported version control systems: